Yellow Jackets Vs. Honey Bees – Comparison Guide

 Yellow jackets are omnivorous, feeding on meat from insects like bees and flies and nectar from flowers.
 They are opportunists and will also hover around picnics and rubbish, looking for sweet drinks, fruit, and whatever else is available.
 Yellow jackets feed their babies meat, with a preference for other insects.

 Honey bees are herbivores that primarily live on a diet of pollen and nectar from flowers.
-They also eat honey stores when foraging isn’t possible.
+They eat honey stores when foraging isn’t possible.
 Young developing honey bees are initially fed royal jelly before moving onto a honey diet.

 Benefits

-Honey bees play an essential role in pollinating food crops and other plants around the world.
-Sizeable commercial food producers and small backyard gardens both need bees to thrive.
-As honey bees are domesticated, they can be transported in large numbers to different locations to help pollinate local crops.
+Domesticated honey bees can be transported to different locations to help pollinate local crops.
 Honey bee colonies also provide resources like honey, propolis, beeswax, and royal jelly.

 Character traits